mavel101/PowerGrid/info_mv.md

 For Compiling install packages listed in docker/powergrid-dev.
 Armadillo should be version 9.900.x .
 Compiling is working with newer versions of ISMRMRD (e.g. 1.4.2).
-Cmake should be compiled with OPENACC_GPU=OFF und OPENACC_MP=ON/OFF if no CUDA is available (change in CMakeLists.txt).
+Cmake should be compiled with OPENACC_GPU=OFF if no CUDA is available, which is the default.

 For Compiling:
 mkdir build